Working as a Retail Manager [NOC 0621]

 - businesses selling anything from clothing to vehicles to household products, and more

 Some retailers sell their products online, and do not have a store-front outlet.

-The average annual salary for retail managers in BC is between $53,000 and $66,000.
+The median annual salary for retail managers in BC is $58,397.
 Your earnings vary according to your experience, location, and type of employer.
 For example, large department stores may pay more than small independent stores.

 Some stores also pay a commission, so in addition to a salary, you may get a percentage of each item sold.

 In BC regions you can expect to make:

 Chart from Job Bank Wage Report [Search 0621]

 - ability to motivate and lead staff

 - good math skills, basic accounting and/or bookkeeping skills